 Lawson Konvalinka, '11

-Lawson Konvalinka is currently working for Montana Legal Services Association representing clients in the Foreclosure Assistance Program.
+Lawson Konvalinka is currently an attorney with the Migrant Farm Workers Division of Colorado Legal Services in Denver.
 After graduation, Lawson served as a law clerk to the Hon.
-Andrew S. Hanen, U.S. District Judge for the Southern District of Texas in Brownsville.
+Andrew S. Hanen, U.S. District Judge for the Southern District of Texas in Brownsville, and then worked in Billings, Montana for Montana Legal Services Association representing clients in the Foreclosure Assistance Program.
 Originally from Tennessee, Lawson attended Vanderbilt University for his undergraduate studies.
 Before coming to law school, he helped start a microfinance organization in Peru.
-While at UT Law, Lawson participated in the Capital Punishment, Immigration, and Housing clinics.
+While at Texas Law, Lawson participated in the Capital Punishment, Immigration, and Housing clinics.
 He was a member of Texas Law Review, served as co-president of the Public Interest Law Association, and was a student organizer of the Law School’s 2009 and 2010 winter break pro bono trips.
 He spent his summers working for the Bronx Defenders in New York and the Orleans Public Defenders in New Orleans.

 Meredith Parekh, '11

-Meredith Parekh is a Skadden Fellow at Disability Rights Texas in Austin, TX.
-She will use her fellowship to advocate for the rights of female teenagers in foster care and the juvenile justice system who have been sexually assaulted as well as those who are pregnant or parenting.
-A native of Dallas, TX, Meredith graduated with honors from The University of Texas, Austin in 2007.
-In law school, she participated in the Immigration Clinic and the Children’s Rights Clinic, was a student leader of Law Students for Reproductive Justice and was a Public Service Scholar.
-She also volunteered for Jane’s Due Process and participated in the Student Hurricane Network trip to Biloxi, MS. During her law school summers, she worked for Texas Advocacy Project and Advocacy, Inc.
+Meredith Shytles Parekh is a special education attorney at Disability Rights Texas in Austin, where she represents students with disabilities.
+After graduating law school in 2011, Meredith received a Skadden Fellowship to support her work at Disability Rights Texas representing foster children with disabilities who were currently involved in or at risk of involvement with the juvenile justice system.
+A native of Dallas, Meredith graduated with honors from The University of Texas in 2007.
+In law school, she participated in the Immigration Clinic and the Children’s Rights Clinic, and was a student leader of Law Students for Reproductive Justice and a Public Service Scholar.
+She also volunteered for Jane’s Due Process and participated in the Student Hurricane Network trip to Biloxi, Mississippi.
+During her law school summers, she worked for the Texas Advocacy Project and Advocacy, Inc. in Austin.

 Lisa Philip, '09

-Lisa Philip is currently a staff attorney on the Protection and Civil Rights and State Supported Living Center teams at Disability Rights Texas in Austin.
-On these teams, she represents men and women with intellectual disabilities residing in the large, state-run institutions as well as individuals with mental illnesses accessing community resources.
+Lisa Philip is a staff attorney with the Institutional Rights and Civil Liberties team at Disability Rights Texas in Austin.
+She represents men and women with intellectual disabilities residing in the large, state-run institutions as well as individuals with mental illnesses accessing community resources.
+She also serves as one of the team’s advocate supervisors, providing guidance and supervision to the team’s non-attorney advocates.
 In law school, Lisa participated in the Domestic Violence Clinic, the Domestic Violence Survivor Support Network, The Review of Litigation, and the Student Hurricane Network.
 She also worked as a research assistant for Professor Sarah Buel and as a LexisNexis student representative.
 She spent her summers working with the Texas Advocacy Project in Austin and CASA in Newport News, Virginia.
-After law school, Lisa worked at Disability Rights Texas on a Skadden Foundation Fellowship representing domestic violence survivors with disabilities.
+Lisa first worked at Disability Rights Texas as a Skadden Fellow.

 "I think many students plan on going into public interest law and then they get to law school and think that it's just going to be too hard.
 Too hard to get a job, too hard to pay off loans, just too hard in this economy.
 I would encourage students interested in public interest work to stick it out.
-There are many resources, especially the WWJC and Nicole Clark in CSO, who are able and willing to point students to new resources and new programs.
+There are many resources, especially the William Wayne Justice Center and Nicole Simmons in the Career Services Office, who are able and willing to point students to new resources and new programs.
 If you're passionate about public interest work, don't let fear that you can't 'make it' keep you from pursuing justice."

 "It's also incredibly important to cultivate relationships with professors and mentors early.
-I knew I wanted to do domestic violence law so as a 1L, I volunteered to do research for a professor at UT whose specialty was domestic violence.
+I knew I wanted to do domestic violence law so as a 1L, I volunteered to do research for a professor at Texas Law whose specialty was domestic violence.
 That volunteer work turned into a research assistant job, which led to my paper being published, which led to excellent recommendations, and a job.
 I wouldn't have my fellowship and I wouldn't have the contacts and opportunities I have now if I hadn't been persistent, introduced myself as a 1L, and shown I was serious and interested in domestic violence law.
 No matter what area of law you are interested in, make your own opportunities.
-The staff at UT is excellent but the student body is huge--take the initiative to cultivate relationships and make yourself known."
+The staff at Texas Law is excellent--take the initiative to cultivate relationships and make yourself known."

 Jordan Pollock, '12